Apartment and room rentals

 Report of inventory

 As you probably don’t speak Hungarian and many owners don’t speak English, the general solution for this problem is a bilingual agreement.
 In this case, the Lessor and the Lessee can both understand the agreement.
-We uploaded a general contract you can use.
-However, many Lessors have their own agreements and they usually insist on using them.
-In this case mentors can check your agreement and can give you advice whether to sign it or not, but the signature of an agreement is always your responsibility.
+We uploaded a general contract you can use, or compare with your Lessor’s contract to see if that one is ok.
+However, many Lessors have their agreements and they usually insist on using them.
+In this case, mentors can check your agreement and can give you advice on whether to sign it or not, but the signature of an agreement is always your responsibility.

 Now let’s check the most important points of an agreement based on the uploaded one.